Yashgabani845/saasplatform/README.md

    npm install
    ```

-4. Configure environment variables as per the `.env.example` file.
+4. Configure environment variables according to the `.env.example` file.

 5. Start the application:
    ```bash